cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 #### Types

-The Service accepts an `Options` `struct` that holds service configuration values, such as the port the service would be listening to:
+`Service` accepts an `Options` `struct` that holds service configuration values, such as the port the service would be listening to:

 ```golang
 type Options struct {